PCigales/DLNAPlayOn/README.md

 - PlayOn c C:\video.mkv: will play the local file in "random" mode, with its subtitles if the file contains some, or an external subtitle file with the same name is in the same folder
 - PlayOn c -t s C:\video.mkv -s C:\video.mkv: will play the local file in "sequential" mode, with its subtitles if the file contains some
 - PlayOn c https://www.youtube.com/watch?v=XXXXXXX -s https://www.youtube.com/watch?v=XXXXXXX -l en: will play the YT video with its subtitles in English
+- PlayOn -c C:\videos\holidays -d 0:00:05: will play the content of the folder and its subfolders, displaying pictures during 5s
+- PlayOn -c C:\videos\holidays.m3u8 -d 0:00:08: will play the content of the playlist (and its subfolders or subplaylists), displaying pictures during 8s

 Tips to make the application easier to use:
-- in %appdata%\Microsoft\Windows\SendTo, create a shortcut with 'C:\Windows\py.exe "C:\...\PlayOn.py" c -n "[TV]Samsung LED40"' where obviously '...' must be replaced with the path to the script, and '[TV]Samsung LED40' by the name of the renderer
+- in %appdata%\Microsoft\Windows\SendTo, create a shortcut with 'C:\Windows\py.exe "C:\...\PlayOn.py" c -n "[TV]Samsung LED40" -d 0:00:05' where obviously '...' must be replaced with the path to the script, and '[TV]Samsung LED40' by the name of the renderer
 - in Firefox or Chrome, install the add-on called 'Open With' and create a shortcut with py '"C:\...\PlayOn.py" c -n "[TV]Samsung LED40" "%s "'
 - in Firefor or Chrome, install a QR code generation add-on, such as 'QR Code (Generator and Reader)', and once the control page opened on the computer, generate and flash the QR code with a smartphone to be able to control the session from your sofa